benschwemlein/LocalScope/README.md

 ### Indexing

-The application scans a repository, chunks each file, embeds the chunks using a local embedding model, and stores them in a ChromaDB index.
+The indexer scans a repository, chunks supported files, embeds the chunks using a local embedding model, and stores vectors in a ChromaDB index.

 ### Querying

-A user provides a question, bug report, log output, or general investigation text.
-The application embeds the text, retrieves the most relevant code chunks, and sends them along with the question to a local chat model for explanation.
+The user provides a question, bug report, log output, or general investigation text.
+The system embeds the text, retrieves the most relevant code chunks, and sends them along with the prompt to a local chat model for explanation.

 ---

 # Features

 * Fully local RAG pipeline
+* No cloud calls
-* Vector search using ChromaDB
+* Vector search powered by ChromaDB
-* Embedding and chat models provided by Ollama
+* Embedding and chat models served by Ollama
-* Semantic retrieval across code and documentation
-* Interactive GUI with tabs for Query, Indexing, Settings, and Prompts
+* Interactive GUI with tabs for **Query**, **Indexing**, **Settings**, and **Prompts**
+* Clear model status indicator (green/red)
+* Download new models directly via dropdown
+* Selectable file types and excluded directories for indexing
-* Click-to-open file results
+* Click result to open file in your OS
-* Editable prompt templates stored in JSON
+* Editable prompts stored as JSON
-* Clear error handling and help text
-* No network communication beyond Ollama running locally

 ---